What Does Head of Household Mean? Here’s How It Will Impact Your Taxes

 A court-decreed annulment also qualifies you as unmarried for tax purposes.
 You’ll need to fill out some extra paperwork, though, so be sure to check with the IRS or a professional tax preparer to find out exactly what you need to do.

-It’s OK if someone gave you money during the year to help you cover the bills as long as you paid more than 50% of them with your own savings or money you earned.
+It’s OK if someone gave you money for something like child support during the year to help you cover the bills as long as you paid more than 50% of them with your own savings or money you earned.

-Check the IRS website for a full list of qualifying dependants.
+Check the IRS website for a full list of qualifying dependents.

-Most tax professionals advise taxpayers to file as head of household whenever possible to take advantage of available tax breaks that include:
+Most tax professionals advise taxpayers to file your tax return as head of household whenever possible to take advantage of available tax breaks that include:

 - Larger standard deductions.
-People filing under a single or married filing separately status are entitled to a $6,300 deduction for the 2016 tax year.
-That figure jumps to $9,300 if you file as head of household.
+People filing under a single or married filing separately status are entitled to a $12,550 deduction for the 2021 tax year.
+That figure jumps to $18,800 in 2021 if you file as head of household.

 - Lower tax rate.
 Filing as head of household puts you in a different tax bracket than other filing statuses.
 That could mean you have less taxable income and lead to a lower tax bill or a larger tax refund.